marenwoodruff/project_2_instructions/README.md

 ```
 Hooray!
 We now have some seeds of my favorite author!

+(Remember that if you see the null at the end, you have removed all instances of author from your database)

 <br />

 ### Setting up the routes/author's index route to show our data